markstringer-dti/markstringer-dti.github.io/dti.md

 ### Connections

 Do you remember not long ago that we talked about the swamp?
 That's why?
 Think about it just for a second.
 What if I'm right about the swamp?
 What if I'm right that we don't really know what we're going to find in there until we actually go in there and start digging?
 And what about those people who care about what happens in the swamp, that live nowhere near it?
-Didn't admit to ourselves in the last chapter that the only way to understand what's going on in the swamp is to explore.
-Talk to people who might want to live there, talk to the people who already do live there, start to build up a picture (a map) of who the stakeholders are and how they relate to each other.
+Didn't we admit to ourselves in the last chapter that the only way to understand what's going on in the swamp is to explore.
+Talk to people who might want to live there.
+Talk to the people who already do live there.
+Start to build up a picture (a map) of who the stakeholders are and how they relate to each other.

 Didn't we also admit that the only way to understand what we can do in the swamp, and what might be of any value, is to actually do stuff.

-Translated back into non-swamp language, what this means for software development is that we aren't going to really know what's possible, valuable, legal and attractive in a new area until we've done user and stakeholder research and started to deliver some working software.
+Translated back into non-swamp language, what does this mean for software development?
+It means that we need to user and stakeholder research and we need to deliver working software.
+We won't really know what's possible, valuable, legal and attractive in a new area until we've done that kind of exploration.

 But guess what?
 Guess when as a team, as a project, we're often asked to say what our software is going to do, how long it's going to take get it to do that, and even how much it will cost?
 Not after we've done all that exploration of the swamp, oh no, but before we've even started.